Centers and Institutes: Our Commitment to Social Change

 We serve as the primary resource for Adler University campuses and metropolitan communities for culturally competent and evidence-based scholarship and practice about gender and sexual minorities.
 We created and maintain an internal database used by faculty and students documenting inclusive best practices with LGBTQ people.
 Additionally, the LGBTQ Center host seminars, workshops, and continuing education programming for our community partners and other practitioners seeking to improve their inclusion practices and service delivery to sexual and gender minorities.

 Our approach to the advancement of social justice for gender and sexual minorities is predicated on belief that any community with which we partner is an experts of its lived experience.
 Therefore, we enter into partnerships as co-agents of social change through a community-centered and informed approach.

 One of the Center’s most significant services is the Chicagoland LGBTQ Services Directory (Directory).
 Through engagement with various LGBTQ groups, practitioners, and advocates, we collectively identified the clear need for an accessible, economically just, inclusive, and non-partisan centralized database of LGBTQ-dedicated resources.
 This led our LGBTQ Center to invest more than a year leading research, design, development, data entry and launch of the Directory in March 2014.
 The Directory now lists more than 350 LGBTQ-dedicated services.

-Through our research endeavors, we identify and target the structural and systemic causes of exclusion.
-Our focus is strengthening inclusion of sexual orientation and gender identity minorities in pro-health public and healthcare policy, legislation, and government decisions.
+Through our scholarship endeavors, we identify and target the structural and systemic causes of exclusion.
+Our focus is strengthening inclusion of gender and sexual minorities through advocacy for inclusive public and healthcare policy, legislation, and government decisions.